Awesome Comebacks - Learn To Defend Yourself In Relationship Disagreements

 Getty

 When a person spews insults at their partner, they are indicating that they are in pain.
 Something is bothering them, and they're lashing out at you because they feel safe to do so.
 That doesn't make the behavior right or justify it.
 It explains why they're insulting you.
 Remember, you have the right to set a boundary and tell them that you don't like to be called names.
 You could say something along the lines of, "It hurts my feelings that you would call me a name.
 Is there something going on with you that you want to talk about?"
 It's especially important to point out this behavior if it's an aberration from the norm.
 If your partner doesn't name-call, it may be that they're under a lot of stress.
 When people are stressed out, they act differently from their regular behavior.
 Once again, this doesn't justify their actions.
 You can point out that you notice they're behaving differently, and you would like to know if there's something wrong.
 Maybe they had a tough day at work or got into an argument with a loved one.
-Asking the right questions and showing empathy is important in a relationship and can facilitate a productive discussion.
+Asking the right questions and showing empathy are important in a relationship and can facilitate a productive discussion.

 What to say in relationship arguments—don't judge

 One goal to strive for in relationships is non-judgmental communication.
 What does that mean?
 You accept them for who they are, and they do the same for you.
-You refrain from passing judgment on the other person and working together to form productive solutions to problems.
+You refrain from passing judgment on the other person and work together to form productive solutions to problems.

 Relinquishing control

 Remember that you can control yourself and your actions.
 You can't fix other people, or change their behavior, so don't waste your energy.
 If your partner is the type of person who keeps firing insults at you, what can you do?
 Rather than trying to figure out the most awesome comeback, it's powerful to step back from the situation.
 You can say, "Hey, I feel like this is getting heated.
 I need to take a breather and come back to our conversation later."
 Give each other some space to process your emotions.
 When things are heated, it's easy to say things that you don't mean.
-That isn't good for the relationship in the long-term.
+That isn't good for the relationship in the long term.
 If your partner persists in insulting you, that's not okay.
 You have the power to take a break and set a boundary.
 You don't deserve to be treated poorly, and if your partner insults you or disrespects your need to step away, that's something to look at.

 Online counseling